SamKnows/backend-eng-test/README.md

 to jump into the container to run composer, etc ...

-## Conclusion
+## When you're finished

-Good luck, we hope to hear from you soon!
+Add '@mattwillo', '@jmwri', '@stunami' and '@skroberto' to your private GitHub repo so we can see your code.
+Thank you and good luck!